-Keep all parts of the body away from the saw chain when operating the product.
+- Keep all parts of the body away from the saw chain when the chainsaw is operating.
 Before you start the chainsaw, make sure the saw chain is not contacting anything.
-A moment of inattention while operating chainsaws may cause entanglement of your clothing or body with the saw chain.

-Always hold the chainsaw with your right hand on the rear handle and your left hand on the front handle.
-Holding the chainsaw with a reversed hand configuration increases the risk of personal injury and should never be done.

-Hold the product by the insulated gripping surface only, because the saw chain may contact hidden wiring.
-Saw chains contacting a "live" wire may make exposed metal parts of the power tool "live" and could give the operator an electric shock.

-Wear safety glasses and hearing protection.
-Further protective equipment for head, hands, legs and feet is recommended.
-Adequate protective clothing will reduce personal injury by flying debris or accidental contact with the saw chain.

-Do not operate a chainsaw in a tree.
-Operation of a chainsaw while up in a tree may result in personal injury.
+A moment of inattention while operating chainsaws may cause entanglement of your clothing or body with the saw chain. - Always hold the chainsaw with your right hand on the rear handle and your left hand on the front handle.
+Holding the chainsaw with a reversed hand configuration increases the risk of personal injury and should never be done. - Hold the chainsaw by insulated gripping surfaces only, because the saw chain may contact hidden wiring.
+Saw chains contacting a "live" wire may make exposed metal parts of the chainsaw "live" and could give the operator an electric shock. - Wear eye protection.
+Further protective equipment for hearing, head, hands, legs and feet is recommended.
+Adequate protective equipment will reduce personal injury by flying debris or accidental contact with the saw chain. - Do not operate a chainsaw in a tree, on a ladder, from a rooftop, or any unstable support.
+Operation of a chainsaw in this manner could result in serious personal injury.

+(\bullet)
-Always keep proper footing and operate the chainsaw only when standing on fixed, secure and level surface.
-Slippery or unstable surfaces such as ladders may cause a loss of balance or control of the chainsaw.

-When cutting a limb that is under tension be alert for spring back.
-When the tension in the wood fibres is released the spring loaded limb may strike the operator and/or throw the chainsaw out of control.

-Use extreme caution when cutting brush and saplings.
-The slender material may catch the saw chain and be whipped toward you or pull you off balance.

-Carry the chainsaw by the front handle with the chainsaw switched off and away from your body.
-When transporting or storing the chainsaw always fit the guide bar cover.
-Proper handling of the chainsaw will reduce the likelihood of accidental contact with the moving saw chain.

-Follow instructions for lubricating, chain tensioning and changing accessories.
-Improperly tensioned or lubricated chain may either break or increase the chance for kickback.
+- Always keep proper footing and operate the chainsaw only when standing on fixed, secure and level surface.
+Slippery or unstable surfaces may cause a loss of balance or control of the chainsaw. - When cutting a limb that is under tension, be alert for spring back.
+When the tension in the wood fibres is released, the spring loaded limb may strike the operator and/or throw the chainsaw out of control. - Use extreme caution when cutting brush and saplings.
+The slender material may catch the saw chain and be whipped toward you or pull you off balance. - Carry the chainsaw by the front handle with the chainsaw switched off and away from your body.
+When transporting or storing the chainsaw, always fit the guide bar cover.
+Proper handling of the chainsaw will reduce the likelihood of accidental contact with the moving saw chain. - Follow instructions for lubricating, chain tensioning and changing the bar and chain.
+Improperly tensioned or lubricated chain may either break or increase the chance for kickback. - Cut wood only.

-b

-t١

-u

-tΙ

-Keep handles dry, clean, and free from oil and grease.
-Greasy, oily handles are slippery causing loss of control.

-Cut wood only.
 Do not use chainsaw for purposes not intended.
-For example: do not use chainsaw for cutting plastic, masonry or non-wood building materials.
-Use of the chainsaw for operations different than intended could result in a hazardous situation.
+For example: do not use chainsaw for cutting metal, plastic, masonry or non-wood building materials.
+Use of the chainsaw for operations different than intended could result in a hazardous situation. - Do not attempt to fell a tree until you have an understanding of the risks and how to avoid them.
+Serious injury could occur to the operator or bystanders while felling a tree. - Follow all instructions when clearing jammed material, storing or servicing the chain saw.
+Make sure the switch is off and the battery pack is removed.
+Unexpected actuation of the chain saw while clearing jammed material or servicing may result in serious personal injury.